 I once had a missionary friend tell me,

 I’ll often go and talk at churches in the U.S. about the work I am doing in another country.
-I will invite them to join in on our work through visiting on a short term team, supporting our efforts financially, and praying.
+I will invite them to join in on our work through visiting on a short-term team, supporting our efforts financially, and praying.
 One time, a man came to me after and said, “Well, I have health restrictions that do not allow me to go.
 I’m very limited financially, so I can’t help financially.
 I guess all I can do is pray.”

 I looked at that man and said, “Sir, all you can do is pray?
 That is like a soldier saying, ‘Well, I don’t have a knife.
 I don’t have a gun.
 All I have is this nuclear bomb.
 I guess I’ll use it.’”